fleeting/starwars-cli/README.md

 ----

-Handcrafted with ♥ in Austin, Texas.
+Handcrafted with ♥ in Boston, MA.